devonfw-forge/devon4flutter-non-bloc-arch/pages/120-Thinking-Declaratively.md

 ## Declarative Programming in Flutter

-Okay, now that we understand what declarative means, let’s take a look at Flutter specifically.
+Okay, now that we understand what Declarative Programming is, let’s take a look at Flutter specifically.
 This is a quote from Flutter’s official documentation:

 > “Flutter is declarative.
 This means that Flutter builds its user interface to reflect the current State of your app” [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative)